ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 </div>
 ```

-Custom modifiers provide a much more compositional way to package up DOM behavior than mixins, which is the idiomatic approach in classic Ember.
+Custom modifiers provide a much more compositional way to package up DOM behavior than mixins, which is the typical approach in classic Ember.

 ### The `{{on}}` Modifier